ZoogerZager/PolyNana/README.md

 ## How to Set Participants
 Participants are set in the participants.py file.

-participants.py is a dictionary where a key is the name of the participant and the value is a list of all the invalid selections for that participant.
+participants is a dictionary where a key is the name of the participant and the value is a set of all the invalid selections for that participant.

 ```
-participants = {'Bob': ['Sue', 'Jim'],
+participants = {'Bob': {'Sue', 'Jim'},
-        'Jim': ['Bob', 'Betty'],
+        'Jim': {'Bob', 'Betty'},
 }       # And so on.
 ```

 history is a dictionary where a key is the name of the participant and the value is a list of tuples that contain a year and that participant's recipient for that year.

 ```
 history = {'Bob': [(2010, 'Betty'), (2011, 'Freddie')],